Glasgow-College-UESTC/ip-lectures/2024/lecture 11 - Structures and Bit Manipulation.md

 // Note that 6 = 4 + 2 = 0b110
 ```

-- ⚠️ The result of bit-shifting a negative value may be machine dependent and should be avoided!
+- ⚠️ In C, the result of bit-shifting a negative value may be machine dependent and should be avoided!

 ---

 # Example Bitwise Shift Use-Cases

-- Computers are optimized 🏎️💨 for bit manipulation and some useful operations can be directly mapped as a bitwise shift
+- Computers are optimized 🏎️💨 for bit manipulation and some useful operations accomplished using a bitwise shift

 ### Is a value odd 🙃 or even 🙂?